 Henry Bath rebrands to reflect that they are now part of the CMST group.

 Henry Bath Warehousing (Shanghai) Co Ltd fully managed facility opens and rebrands to reflect its new opportunities in China.

-Henry Bath issues the first LME warrant for plastics and in 2008, one of the first warrants for the LME steel billet contract.
+Henry Bath issues one of the first warrants for the LME steel billet contract.